Cody Rhodes: The Legacy (2008–2010)

-After holding the championship for just over a month, they dropped it to John Cena and Batista on the August 4, 2008 episode of Raw, but regained it the next week.
+After holding the championship for just over a month, they dropped it to John Cena and Batista on the August 4 episode of Raw, but regained it the next week.
 Rhodes and DiBiase were then joined by Manu, the son of Afa, in September, forming a stable of multi-generational wrestlers.
 On the October 27 Raw, Rhodes and DiBiase lost the World Tag Team Championship to Kofi Kingston and CM Punk.

-On November they began a storyline with Orton and, at Survivor Series, Rhodes, along with Orton, was a survivor, for Orton's team, in the annual Elimination match.
+On November they began a storyline with Orton and, at Survivor Series on November 23, Rhodes, along with Orton, was a survivor, for Orton's team, in the annual Elimination match.
 The three of them created a stable with Orton called The Legacy.

-As part of the Legacy, Rhodes entered the Royal Rumble match in order to help Orton win, and lasted until the final three, before being eliminated by Triple H. Rhodes and DiBiase became involved in Orton's scripted rivalry with the McMahon family, helping him to attack Shane and Stephanie McMahon, and Stephanie's real-life husband, Triple H. Rhodes was elevated to main event status as a result of joining the Legacy, competing in handicap and six-man tag team matches against Orton's opponents and rivals.
+As part of the Legacy, Rhodes entered the Royal Rumble match at the Royal Rumble on January 25, 2009, in order to help Orton win, and lasted until the final three, before being eliminated by Triple H. Rhodes and DiBiase became involved in Orton's scripted rivalry with the McMahon family, helping him to attack Shane and Stephanie McMahon, and Stephanie's real-life husband, Triple H. Rhodes was elevated to main event status as a result of joining the Legacy, competing in handicap and six-man tag team matches against Orton's opponents and rivals.

 On April 26 at Backlash, Rhodes, DiBiase, and Orton defeated Triple H, Batista, and Shane McMahon in a six-man tag team match, which, per the pre-match stipulation, resulted in Orton winning the WWE Championship.
 Rhodes suffered a minor neck injury in June, but continued working.